rampal-punia/video-frames-extractor/README.md

 ## Feedback

-If you find my Python code helpful consider giving it a star.
+If you find my Python code helpful consider giving it a star ⭐.

 For any issues with the app or have any feedback or suggestions for improvement.
 Please [raise an issue](https://github.com/CodingMantras/video-frames-extractor/issues)